-Grand Canyon is one of the best showcases of geological, biological, and ecological diversity unrivaled by any other place across the World.
+The Grand Canyon is one of the best showcases of geological, biological and ecological diversity unrivaled by any other place across the World.
 At 277 river miles long, it is big!
 Don’t let the scale of Grand Canyon overwhelm you, there are plenty of hidden gems to be discovered all around!

 Due to its relatively easy access, the South Rim has been historically the center of commercial development, allowing numerous paved trails along the rim, well-marked trails below the rim, and plenty to see for any interest!
-I love pointing out 1000 year old pictographs 5 minutes below the rim.
-Begin at the Bright Angel trail head.
-Soon after embarking, you will pass through a tunnel cut right through the limestone, just passed this, stop and look up towards the rim on your left.
+I love pointing out 1000-year-old pictographs five minutes below the rim.
+Begin at the Bright Angel trailhead.
+Soon after embarking, you will pass through a tunnel cut right through the limestone.
+Just passed this, stop and look up towards the rim on your left.
 You will see two separate red-colored pictographs.

-My guest’s also love the short walk along the rim from the red route shuttle bus stop.
-A paved sidewalk runs for 12 miles, but less than ¼ mile up the trail award you two very unique things that once again, most people blow right past!
-A three minute walk from the time you hit the rim trail, you’ll see a jog around a narrow area that handles runoff into the canyon (The Canyon is roughly 15 feet from the sidewalk).
+My guests also love the short walk along the rim from the Red Route Shuttle bus stop.
+A paved sidewalk runs for 12-miles, but less than ¼ mile up the trail you are awarded two very unique things that most people blow right past!
+A three-minute walk from the time you hit the rim trail, you’ll see a jog around a narrow area that handles runoff into the canyon (the Canyon is roughly 15 feet from the sidewalk).

 Another few minutes up the trail are some of the highest concentrations of marine fossils I’ve found anywhere on the rim!
 Walk along the natural limestone steps off to your left, and let your eyes do the leading.
-Find seashells, brachiopod trails, and tube worm burrows!
-My guests find it hard to comprehend marine fossils under their feet, 7,000 feet above sea level, their astonishment never gets old!
+Find seashells, brachiopod trails, and tubeworm burrows!
+My guests find it hard to comprehend marine fossils under their feet, 7,000 feet above sea level.
+Their astonishment never gets old!

 Although the skywalk is a fantastically unique way to experience the Canyon, I suggest getting below the rim for a single day whitewater adventure!
-The Hualapai are able to regulate how many people are allowed to raft (opposed to Park Service issuing so many permits within GCNP).
+The Hualapai are able to regulate how many people are allowed to raft (opposed to the Park Service issuing so many permits within GCNP).
 Rafting on the river, having a short hike to Travertine falls, and returning all the same day is a wonderful way to experience Grand Canyon West.
-Tours depart from Peach Springs, AZ and you must have a Hualapai guide with you (sovereign nation, you must adhere to their rules) which adds more depth and perspective on who has called this wonderful place home for generations!
+Tours depart from Peach Springs, AZ.
+You must have a Hualapai guide with you (sovereign nation, you must adhere to their rules) which adds more depth and perspective on who has called this wonderful place home for generations!